Erjon-19/Erjon-19/README.md

 - 👋 Hi, my name is @Erion
 - 👀 I’m interested in Software Dev and Data Science
-- 🌱 I’m currently doing my thesis
+- 🌱 Currently I graduated and looking for job opportunities
 - 📫 How to reach me email: eriontsani01@gmail.com

 <!---